Basilica of Candelaria: History

 Currently, this Marian shrine attracts not only pilgrims and devout Catholics, but also followers of other religions.
 Among the latter are some people from the Hindu community in Tenerife, who donated some robes for the Virgin's statue.
 Every year in May is celebrated in the Plaza de la Patrona de Canarias, the Festival Intercultural India - Canarias (Intercultural Festival India - Canary Islands), which aims to present the Hindu customs through gastronomy and folklore.

 Interior of the basilica

 Another feature of the basilica are the mural paintings that are mostly found on the altar.
 These paintings usually represent angels and other canarian saints who were devotees of the Virgin of Candelaria.
-On one side of the main altar is the flag of the Vatican City, referring to the close relationship of the sanctuary with the Pope because of its status as a minor basilica.
+On one side of the main altar is the flag of Vatican City, referring to the close relationship of the sanctuary with the Pope because of its status as a minor basilica.
 Above the altar is the statue of the Virgin.